CarlaBuongiorno/Project-1-Mintrest/README.md

 - _DESCRIPTION_: a full description of the post

 There is also a button to allow the user to submit the post.
 If the submission succeeds, the website redirects the user to the root page, where the new post is visible.

+### How To Run Mintrest

+To run this application, type `flask run`.
+You can then open the brower to http://127.0.0.1:5000/ and see your application being rendered.
+By adding the `--debug` tag to the `flask run` command, you enable debug mode.
+The server will automatically reload if code changes, and will show an interactive debugger in the browser if an error occurs during a request.